Six ways to get people dancing at your wedding reception

 I've thought about this a lot and I think that you need at least an hour between the end of dinner (or speeches) and the beginning of the band’s first set to really make the most of the band's performance.

-3. Timings: Don’t serve your evening food halfway through one of the band’s sets
+3. Timings (Part 2): Don’t serve your evening food halfway through one of the band’s sets

 4. If you're having our swing music - hire swing dance teachers

 Hiring professional swing dance teachers is a fantastic way of entertaining your guests, and it’s also a brilliant way to get people on the dancefloor.

 Our Vintage Swing Collective is a collaboration between live musicians and our amazing swing dancing colleagues - some of the hottest vintage dancers on the London scene today.

 The dancers can teach you some fun new moves whilst the band is playing; or if they take a lesson, they will encourage guests to keep changing partners, which is an excellent ice-breaker and helps your guests get to know each other.

 5. If you're having soul music - choose a band which performs medleys

 One advantage of having a DJ over a live band is that they can "mix" songs seamlessly together with no gaps between songs.
 Some bands, like Down for the Count, have arranged lots of their music into medleys - in our soul and pop sets, we'll play songs back to back for 10 to 20 minutes with no gaps at all between songs.